 Military helicopter crashes in Thailand, 2 killed

-Bangkok, Dec 14 (IANS) A Thai helicopter on a military training flight crashed on Tuesday, killing both crew onboard, local media reported.
+Bangkok, Dec 15 (IANS) A Thai helicopter on a military training flight crashed, killing both crew onboard, local media reported.

-An investigation has been launched, and investigators have arrived at the site.
+An investigation has been launched, and investigators have arrived at the site, Xinhua news agency reported.

 --IANS

-An investigation has been launched, and investigators have arrived at the site.
+An investigation has been launched, and investigators have arrived at the site, Xinhua news agency reported.

 --IANS